ikunetwork/WhitePaper/README.md

 The IN will serve to attract R&D ideation through crowdsourced input from thought leaders, researchers and the general public.
 Realistically, they do not have the time, expertise or resources to commence clinical trials.
 The IN aims to correct this slump and inform the market of the most scientifically viable R&D initiatives.

-### [What about Patents?
-Why copyrights over patents? -- use E&E]

-By the time an NME enters clinical trials, its patent life has 10 years, often times 5-6 years remaining.<sup>[18](#f18)</sup> Jurisdictions including U.S., EU and Asia provide copyright data exclusivity periods \(independent of patents\), for clinical trial data for up to ~10 years, regardless if it is an NME.<sup>[19](#f19)</sup> Copyrights occur upon when research data set is put in writing, providing exclusive commercial rights until the exclusivity period ends.
-Copyrights do not require registration, unlike patents which require filing an application with a patent office and subjective analysis by a government - resulting in multiple tens of billions USD litigation.

-IKU is designed to directly monetize biotech research data, regardless of patent policy, as rights are based in the copyright of the research data generated.
-Specifically, a license is required by regulatory bodies globally \(i.e. FDA, EMA, CFDA\) proving copyright title provenance to R&D data.<sup>[27](#f27)</sup> Without such a license, a party may not utilize such data for submission to a regulatory body and must start the research process anew \(raising capital and performing independent research and clinical trial.
-Licenses have proven to be worth billions of dollars to economic and medical systems worldwide.<sup>[28](#f28)</sup>

-In the case of IKU, research data will be stored on Inter Planetary File System IPFS and then hashed.
-The hash is proof of data existence - therefore proving genesis of the data and copyright title provenance.
-The research data itself is openly available for anyone to see, but is protected from a third party's commercial explotiation through the copyright.<sup>[29](#f29)</sup> This hash is tokenized and traded on the blockchain, enabling cryptographic, timestamped validation of each transaction, providing the current state of IKU.
-A license will be granted upon acquisition of a certain threshold of tokens, a proof-of-license mechanism, of which the licensee can put the redeveloped drug through already established manufacturing and distribution channels, which are abundantly available for contract.
-Parties, and in IKU's case the `RST[x]` sub-network, may capitalize on data/market exclusivity periods for competitive advantage in many jurisdictions, including but not limited to:

-* Europe: up to ~10 years
-* Asia: up to ~10 years
-* U.S.: up to ~7 years<sup>[30](#f30)</sup>

-A `RST[x]` sub-network may pursue a patent together as a DC, with sole ownership of rights by the DC.
-While `RST[x]` holders may pursue patent protection for inventions developed based on IN funded research, patents may not be used in the IN.

-This allows for research and clinical trial data to be directly monetized, as opposed to the current industry strategy which is indirect (research --> patent --> company --> sell equity in company.
-Diret monetization of data is the foundation of Bitcoin and cryptoassets worldwide, providing a globally liquid and accessible markets to anyone with internet access.

-Figure E further illustrates the benefits of the IKU data approach as opposed to the current, patent system:

 **Liquidity**